I-m-Out-Of-Ideas/CollabDeck/README.md

 * Stream
    * Upon login, user can view all sets
    * User can view all comments in study set
+   * User can view each collaborator's top score in study set
    * User can view all comments in flashcard
 * Detail
    * User can add collaborators to study set